-Focuses on the assessment of the workplace hazards, the physiology and biomechanical aspects of work, and a practical problem-solving approach to health problems in various work settings.
-Emphasizes the relationship between working conditions and health, with special reference to the recognition, measurement and control of occupational hazards.
+This course focuses on the assessment of the workplace hazards, the physiology and biomechanical aspects of work; and a practical problem-solving approach to health problems in various work settings.
+It also emphasizes the relationship between working conditions and health, with special reference to the recognition, measurement and control of occupational hazards.
 Course Activities: Oral and written projects, class discussions, walk through field trips to local industries(field trips may take up to 4 hours).
 Prerequisite: Permission of Instructor (4 credits)